Executive functioning and life-skills coaching

 Priya Patel

 I hold my Masters in Psychology from The New School For Social Research.
-I plan to get my doctorate in Clinical Psychology and to specialize in working with children and families.
+I am currently pursuing my doctorate in School-Community Psychology at Hofstra University.

 I currently serve as HPC’s executive functioning program administrative assistant and also work with children, adolescents, and adults as an executive functioning coach.
 In this role, I help my clients manage executive functioning skills such as organization, time management, planning, and more.